 This post may contain affiliate links.
 See full disclosure here.

 I think we’ve all said it at some point, “the toys seem to multiple over night”.
 It’s hard for most of us to keep tabs on all the toys our kiddos collect.
-And I’m learning, as they get older, their toys have many small pieces, which in the blink of an eye are scattered all over the entire house.
+And I’m learning, as my kiddos get older, their toys have many small pieces, which in the blink of an eye are scattered all over the entire house.
 And then I step on them.
 And then I squeal in pain.
 And then I decide we need a new toy plan.

 1. keeps the mess minimal

 2. keeps them entertained MUCH longer since the toy seems new